Halfwitz/portfolio-site/dayplanner.md

       <li>If a node partially matches the attribute, it is split at the shared portion (when inserting “Michelle” when “Michael” exists, it is split into “Mich” with “ael” and “elle” as children.)</li>
       <li>If no further match exists, a new child is created, storing the remainder of the attribute</li>
    </ol>
-   <p>Following this algorithm, the average to worst-case insertion is *O(k)* time complexity, where k is the length of the attribute.
+   <p>Following this algorithm, the average to worst-case insertion is <i>O(k)</i> time complexity, where k is the length of the attribute.
 I faced challenges implementing the node splitting, leading to loops in the node pointers due to new nodes pointing back at themselves, but through extensive debug print statements to track insertions, I resolved this issue.</p>

    <b>Object Deletion</b>
    <p>Each attribute of an object is deleted from the Radix Tree using the following process:</p>